letienthanh364/fabric-samples-dfl-thesis/nebula-gateway/README.md

 }
 ```

+For the full list of job contract endpoints (including the training configuration API) and their request/response schemas, see `api/internal/jobcontract/README.md`.

 ## Customisation

 - Adjust MSP/crypto paths or Fabric defaults (such as `FABRIC_CHANNEL`) via environment variables in `docker-compose.yaml`.
 Whatever channel name you choose must match the one created by the bootstrap container.